miracle2k/webassets/docs/bundles.rst

 reference your assets directly from within your templates, rather than predefining them in code.

-For example, there are template tags for both :doc:`Django </django/index>` and :doc:`Jinja2 </integration/jinja2>`, which allow you do something like
+For example, there is a template tag for :doc:`Jinja2 </integration/jinja2>`, which allows you do something like this:
-this:

 .. code-block:: jinja